JasonSCFu/JasonSCFu/README.md

 -  I’m currently working as a Machine Learning Senior Manager in Standard Chartered Bank
 -  My expertise is Machine Learning, Deep Learning, ML Ops, Computer Vision etc..

-# Artificial Intelligence and Machine Learning applications in Banking
+# Artificial Intelligence and Machine Learning applications in Financial sector

 This repository primarily comprises real-world use cases and applications of AI/ML in the banking industry.
 It includes both projects I have personally undertaken and those inspired by collaborative efforts within the industry.